huangpen/tibame_python_practice/Find_Closest_Value_In_BST.p3/hint.md

     Hint 2
   </summary>

-Make use of the BST property to determine what side of any given node has values close to the target value ans is therefore worth exploring.
+Make use of the BST property to determine what side of any given node has values close to the target value and is therefore worth exploring.
 </details>